Season Tickets: Information for passengers seeking refunds during the Coronavirus crisis

 This depends on what season ticket type you had, and how much time you have left at the time of surrendering it.

 - If you have been ill the refund can be backdated to the point you stopped using it, but you will need proof that you were ill, and you must not have started travelling again using your season ticket since.
+Train companies are not obliged to do this though most will do so.

 - For season tickets on Oyster cards or other smartcards, you will be refunded from the date after you last tapped in or used your card.
+However, TfL will be unable to see this information if the date of travel was beyond 8 weeks from when the refund was submitted.

 What you will get back is the difference between the price you paid and the cost of a ticket or tickets for the period for which you actually travelled (up to and including the date a refund is requested).
 There may also be an administration charge of no more than £10.